Sergio Márquez García Moreno

-Legal counsel to BBVA Bancomer, as administrative agent, collateral agent, structuring agent and lender, as well as a syndicate of lenders in a syndicated loan for MXN $850 million granted to Alucaps Mexicana, S.A. de C.V. and Alucaps Mexicana de Occidente, S.A. de C.V., guaranteed with an industrial mortgage.
+Legal counsel to BBVA Bancomer, as administrative agent, collateral agent, structuring agent and lender, as well as a syndicate of lenders in a syndicated loan for MXN 850 million granted to Alucaps Mexicana, and Alucaps Mexicana de Occidente, guaranteed with an industrial mortgage.

-Provide legal counsel to BlackRock, Inc., in structuring and setting up an investment vehicle funded with US$70 million contributed by the Mexican trust issuer of notes denominated certificados de capital de desarrollo (CKDs) managed by I Cuadrada, an entity later acquired by BlackRock.
-The funds contributed to the investment vehicle will be directed to an infrastructure project in Mexico to construct and operate a gas pipeline named Los Ramones II.
+Provide legal counsel to BlackRock, Inc. in structuring and setting up an investment vehicle funded with US$70 million contributed by the Mexican trust issuer of notes denominated certificados de capital de desarrollo (CKDs) managed by I Cuadrada, an entity later acquired by BlackRock.
+The funds contributed to the investment vehicle were directed to an infrastructure project in Mexico to construct and operate a gas pipeline named Los Ramones II.

 Coppel Acquisition of Viana